Mauricinho (beach soccer): Career

 Mauricinho began playing beach soccer competitively in 2010; he was spotted by Brazilian beach soccer legend, Júnior Negão, playing with friends on Copacabana Beach and was subsequently invited to play for Vasco da Gama.

 He was first called up to the Brazilian national team in 2012.
 Mauricinho began to thrive under the leadership of coach Gilberto Costa, post-2015.
 This rise peaked in 2017 when he was voted by fellow players and coaches as the best player in the world; this followed being declared the second best player of that year's World Cup in the Bahamas in which he scored a brace in Brazil's win in the final over Tahiti.
 He was also the top scorer in Beach Soccer Worldwide competitions that year, with 54 goals.

 He made his 100th appearance for Brazil in an 8–2 win against Oman at the 2019 World Cup.

-As well as continuing to play for Vasco da Gama and winning the Copa Libertadores with the club, outside of Brazil, as is typical of top beach soccer players, Mauricinho has played for numerous clubs in Europe.
-In 2017, he joined top Portuguese side, Braga, and immediately won the Euro Winners Cup (EWC).
-In 2018, he switched to Russian rivals Kristall.
-Reaching the 2018 EWC final against his former Iberian club, he missed the crucial attempt in the penalty shootout, handing Braga the victory.
-He redeemed himself in the 2020 edition when, in a repeat of the 2018 final, Mauricinho scored to help Kristall become European champions.
+As well as continuing to play for Vasco da Gama and winning the Copa Libertadores with the club, among many other trophies in well over a decade with the club, outside of Brazil, Mauricinho has played for numerous clubs in Europe, as is typical of top beach soccer players.
+He won the inaugural Super 8 in 2012 with Italian side Internazionale, and then later that year joined UAE's Al-Ahli, who in the 2012 season won the national league and Super Cup, and were runners-up in the President's Cup.
+He participated in the Mundialito de Clubes with Vasco in 2012 and 2013, but joined Flamengo for the 2015 edition and Tokyo Verdy for the 2020 edition, returning to Vasco in 2021.

+He played with Rotor-Volgograd in Russian domestic competitions in 2013 and 2014, finishing as Russian Beach Soccer Championships runner-up in the first season and winner in the second; after Rotor-Volgograd folded due to financial problems, he played with Zolotoy St. Petersburg in the 2015 Russian Cup, and finished up the year with the aforementioned Mundialito de Clubes campaign with Flamengo.
+In 2016, he played in his first Euro Winners Cup (EWC) with Hungarian club Gyöngyös, and then played again for Zolotoy in Russian competitions, making it to the final of the national championships.
+After a successful Copa Libertadores campaign back with Vasco da Gama, he joined top Portuguese side, Braga in 2017, winning that year's Euro Winners Cup with them.
+After that, he joined Lokomotiv Moscow in Russia, winning the Russian Championships with them, and then won his second Copa Libertadores with Vasco.